 Over time, the program took a drastic turn, shifting from a general quality control initiative to a rigorous system based on detailed performance metrics and continuous evaluation.
 A performance metrics system was implemented to determine whether a company could remain in the program.
 At first, the acceptable error rate was 8%, then it dropped to 5%, and finally to 2%.
 Each quarter, key performance factors were evaluated, and if the numbers were not good, you were put on probation.
 If you failed again, you were expelled from the program.
 Thus, we saw 17 of the 42 companies—many of them well-known—eliminated, increasing the pressure on those of us who remained.

 Our strategy was clear from the beginning: nothing was more important than keeping our metrics in check.
-For example, we implemented a comprehensive validation system that ensured no task could be marked as complete without meeting all quality standards, which significantly reduced errors and improved our overall performance.
+For example, we implemented a comprehensive validation system that ensured no task could be marked as complete without meeting all quality standards, significantly reducing errors and improving our overall performance.
 These metrics were affected by material resubmissions (“redeliveries”) and by failing to meet response times for different project milestones.
 Understanding this, our supply chain software began to incorporate features that validated the correct completion of each task, preventing human errors.

 Oxobox not only passed but excelled.
 The program became increasingly competitive, with more demanding metrics and a performance ranking encouraging competition.
 Giant companies with thousands of employees competed alongside us, but our agility, modest size, and adaptability allowed us to stand out.
 We are like a sailboat in a sea of ocean liners: agile and free to make quick decisions.

-Since 2019, Netflix has awarded an annual prize to the company with the best metrics.
-Oxobox won it in 2020, 2022, and 2024.
 Our annual error rate has been described as “microscopically incredible.”
 This recognition validates that our supply chain software has reached an optimal level of maturity, positioning us as one of the best in the industry.

-Over the years, we have replicated our success with other giants like Amazon Prime Video, Warner Media with Max, and Pluto TV.
 Our success in developing a quality control service unit for audiovisual material gives us the confidence to launch a new business unit, focused not on offering services but on selling a product: a server equipped with the best supply chain software, available in four sizes and capable of connecting with any legacy system or existing content distribution platform.
-But that is a story for another post, as this article aims to explain the reason behind those photos in which, every two years, we are seen at Netflix headquarters receiving an award we are very proud of.